8-MINUTE READ · By Tina Arnoldi.

 Throughout the optimization process, you will constantly test how your campaigns perform and make ongoing changes based on those results.

-Time Period: With B2B versus B2C, the conversion period will generally take longer and the rate of conversion will vary by industry.
-To see how long it takes for your AdWords audience, use the Days to Conversion report.
+Time period: With B2B versus B2C, the conversion period will generally take longer and the rate of conversion will vary by industry.
+To see how long it takes for your Google Ads audience, use the Days to Conversion report.

 Revenue is more than a traffic game.
 Bringing in visitors does not automatically result in more conversions.Constantly look for ways to improve on what you’re doing and aim for those micro-conversions along the way.
 Improve experience for people who do come to the website and have continuity in your message to increase your conversions.
 And of course, never stop optimizing.